stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 5. Change the engine version in the **Stride Launcher** to the previous version.
 For more information on how to do this, visit [Manage versions](manage-versions.md).

-6. Open your project and verify that everything is working correctly.
+6. Open your project and verify that there are no issues.

 ### Reverting without version control or backups